AnubhavBhatla/AnubhavBhatla.github.io/_projects/gpgpu.md

 _Guide: [Prof. Virendra Singh](https://www.ee.iitb.ac.in/~viren/)_

 I worked on this project as part of a Summer Project with Prof. Virendra Singh.
 I had been tasked with understanding and implementing an Adaptive decoupled last-level cache design for general-purpose GPUs.
-Since GPUs were a new topic for me at the time, I studied and reviewed the
-Studied and reviewed the SIMT Core, Memory systems and the programming model related to GP-GPU architecture.
-I also reviewd literature about leveraging Adaptive last-level caching and implementing it on the GPGPU-Sim simulator.
+Since GPUs were a new topic for me at the time, I studied and reviewed the SIMT core, memory systems and the programming model related to GP-GPU architecture.
+I also reviewed literature about leveraging Adaptive last-level caching and implementing it on the GPGPU-Sim simulator.
 I also performed various benchamrk simulations on the simulator and carefully analyzed the outputs received.

 [Report](https://anubhavbhatla.github.io/assets/pdf/GPGPU_Report.pdf){: .btn--report}